 Atypical Working Scheme

-The Atypical Working Scheme allows non-EEA nationals to do certain short-term contract work which is not covered by the Employment Permits Acts.
-Under the Scheme, non-EEA nationals, such as locum doctors or those on short-term contracts for a company, are permitted to work in Ireland.
+The Atypical Working Scheme allows non-EEA nationals to do certain short-term contract work that is not eligible for an employment permit.
+Under the Scheme, non-EEA nationals, such as locum doctors or those on short-term contracts (of up to 90 days), are allowed to work in Ireland.

-Applications for the Atypical Working Scheme must be made from outside Ireland.
+You can only apply for the Scheme from outside of Ireland.

 - Where a skills shortage has been identified